 What is the external workforce?

-They're known by many names - contractors, gig workers, freelancers, service providers, and contingent workforce.
+They're known by many names - contractors, consultants, freelancers, service providers, and contingent workforce.

 What they are is essential to the success of your business.